web3privacy/web3privacy/README.md

 - [DeepOnion](https://deeponion.org) - DeepOnion is an anonymous cryptocurrency that is integrated with the Tor network ([GitHub](https://github.com/deeponion/deeponion/))
 - [Beldex](https://www.beldex.io) - Beldex is a privacy currency based on Monero, Beldex currently offers incentive based Master Nodes and in future Beldex will be using POS instead of POW ([GitHub](https://github.com/Beldex-Coin))
 - [Ghost](https://ipfs.ghostbyjohnmcafee.com/#/) - Proof of Stake privacy coin to help make you nothing but a "ghost" when transacting online [GitHub](https://github.com/ghost-coin))
-- [BlackHat Coin](https://blackhatco.in) - Privacy focused decentralized cryptocurrency providing truly anonymous untraceable transactions based on PoS consensus and zk-SNARKs data protection protocol [GitHub](https://github.com/BlackHatCoin))
+- [BlackHat Coin](https://blackhatco.in) - Privacy focused decentralized cryptocurrency providing truly anonymous untraceable transactions based on PoS consensus and zk-SNARKs data protection protocol ✨️ZK [GitHub](https://github.com/BlackHatCoin))

 ## Infrastructure
 - [DarkFi](https://dark.fi) - DarkFi is a new Layer 1 blockchain, designed with anonymity at the forefront.
 It offers flexible private primitives that can be wielded to create any kind of application ([GitHub](https://github.com/darkrenaissance/darkfi))